Widgets

 Step 3: Use it in Your Config

-In your rc.lua, require and add the widget:
+In your rc.lua, require the widget after beautiful.init():

 local my_clock = require("widgets.clock")